 Anemones are made up of polyps.
 Some polyps produce eggs and sperm, while others house the fertilised eggs while they develop into larvae.
 Once this larvae is ready it releases into the water and floats as plankton, until it develops into a juvenile polyp where it settles somewhere new to grow into an anemone.
 Some anemones simply split themselves into smaller pieces to grow as two separate anemones, therefore reproducing asexually.
 This process is called Lateral Fission.
 Because they are able to essentially clone themselves, they have actually the potential to live forever!

 Some species of sea anemone have developed a mutually beneficial relationship with other animals.
-For example Clownfish live in Bubble Tip anemones so they can protect one another and provide one another with a source of nutrition.
+For example Clownfish live in Carpet anemones out of preference so they can protect one another and provide one another with a source of nutrition.
 Hermit crabs have teamed up with smaller anemones where by the anemone lives on the crab’s shell providing protection for the hermit crab and movement to the anemone so they can capture more food.
 Incredible!

 FUN FACT: A sea anemone’s mouth is also it’s bottom!